mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

         Self { value: 0 }
     }

-    // No mutable references to self allowed in [Threadsafe] interfaces. fn increment(&mut self) {
+    // No mutable references to self allowed in in UniFFI interfaces. fn increment(&mut self) {
         self.value = self.value + 1;
     }